A Unified Dynamical Systems Framework for Cosmology in $f(Q)$ Gravity: Generic Features Beyond the Coincident Gauge

 A crucial ingredient in our analysis is the role of the auxiliary function

-Note that $m(Q) \to 0$ recovers GR.
+Note that $m(Q) \to 0$ recovers GR\footnote{Apart from the standard limits $f_{QQ}\!\to\!0$ or $Q=\mathrm{const}$, there also exist nontrivial cases where the background equations reduce exactly to those of GR even for genuinely nonlinear $f(Q)$.
+This structural reduction has been shown in \cite[(Eqs.
+(48), (63), (69)]{Guzman:2024cwa}.}.
 Physically, the quantity $m(Q)$ characterises the deviation from GR.
 One must express $m(Q)$ in terms of the other dynamical variables to close the system.
 We achieve this as follows.
 Notice that the quantity $\frac{x_1}{x_2}$ is a function of $Q$ only

 If and when the relation \eqref{invertibility} is invertible to obtain $Q\left(x_1,x_2\right)$, it can be substituted back into the expression for $m(Q)$ to get $m=m(x_1,x_2)$, hence closing the system.